GoogleCloudDataproc/spark-spanner-connector/README.md

 ```

 filters to the column `word`  and pushed down the predicate filter `word = 'hamlet' or word = 'Claudius'`.
 Note filters containing ArrayType column is not pushed down.

+Filter pushdown is currently not supported when exporting graphs.

 ### Monitoring